xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Are there any plans for an Android or iOS port?
 There are currently no plans for a mobile port of xemu on Android or iOS, but possibly in the future.

-#### Q: Are there any plans for a Vulkan backend?
-Yes.
-It is in development now and will be released very soon.

 #### Q: Can xemu load an Xbox game disc from my computer's DVD drive?
 Generally, no. You will need to create a backup of your game disc.
 Please [see here](disc-images.md) for more information about creating and using disc images.